jayashreejohnson/eidon/README_FULL_FLOW.md

 AI-powered advisor and trend analytics for arXiv computer science papers.

-> Game on, guys.
-Watch the game now.

 ## Wanna implement this?

 This is the **main implementation guide** for the project.